-Seedings for European Tour Events will be as per Premier Events but the top and bottom halves will alternate on rotation of Events.
+Seedings for European Tour Events will be as per Premier Events but the top and bottom halves will alternate across Events.
 To clarify, in odd numbered Events on the European Tour the number one seed will be in the top half but in even numbered Events the halves will switch positions.

 3.4 For PDC ranked events qualification and seedings will be determined by the relevant Order of Merit on the closing date for each particular Event.

-3.6 If a player withdraws from a Premier Event due to personal or disciplinary reasons before the draw for the Event has been announced by the PDC, the next available non-qualified player from the Order of Merit through which the unavailable player qualified will be invited to participate in the Event.
+3.6 If a player withdraws from a Premier Event due to personal or disciplinary reasons before the draw for the Event has been announced by the PDC, the next highest available non-qualified player from the Order of Merit (or if required in the case of the World Championship, the qualifying route) through which the unavailable player qualified will be invited to participate in the Event.
 In this instance, the players ranked below the unavailable player will all move up one place in the seedings, where appropriate.

-3.7 If a player withdraws from a Premier Event due to personal or disciplinary reasons after the draw for the Event has been made, the next available non-qualified player from the relevant Order of Merit through which the withdrawn player qualified will be invited to participate in the Event and will take the place of the withdrawn player directly in the draw with no alteration made to seedings if applicable.
+3.7 If a player withdraws from a Premier Event due to personal or disciplinary reasons after the draw for the Event has been made, the next available non-qualified player from the relevant Order of Merit through which the withdrawn player qualified will be invited to participate in the Event and will take the place of the withdrawn player directly in the draw with no alteration made to seedings if applicable (or at the World Championship, if there is no direct replacement for the player through the route from which they qualified, the replacement player will come from a reserve list from the PDPA World Championship qualifier where final round (and then if required, each earlier round in turn) losers will be ranked in Order of Merit position).
 This does not apply to the UK Open where no replacement player shall be named.

-If this occurs at the World Championship or other Premier Event where the replacement player is invited directly in to a round other than the earliest round of the Event and misses an earlier round, he will only be awarded prize money due for the earliest round of the Event should he lose his first match.
-However, should he win his first match, prize money will be awarded as normal.
+If this occurs at the World Championship or other Premier Event where the replacement player is invited directly into a round other than the earliest round of the Event and misses an earlier round, they will only be awarded prize money due for the earliest round of the Event should they lose their first match.
+However, should they win their first match, prize money will be awarded as normal.

-3.8 PDPA members may choose to enter either their own nation or region’s World Championship qualifying Event (if it is played as a one-off Event rather than a series of Events) or the PDPA Members qualifier – not both.
-The PDPA qualifier will be the last qualifying Event held and will offer the appropriate number of spots required to complete the field for the Event.
-Therefore, all other qualifying Events must conclude prior to the PDPA qualifier being held.
+3.8 Full Members may choose to enter their own nation or region’s World Championship qualifying Event and/or the PDPA Full Members qualifier.
+The PDPA Full Members qualifier will be the last qualifying Event held and will offer the appropriate number of spots required to complete the field for the Event.
+Therefore, all other qualifying Events must conclude prior to the PDPA Full Members qualifier being held.

 3.9 Any player who declines an invitation to any Event may be denied an invitation to that or other future Events at the discretion of the PDC Board of Directors.

-If any players from the above list choose not to take up their Tour Card or are deemed ineligible due to DRA sanction by a deadline determined by the PDC, extra places will be allocated to players from Q School on an alternate basis (UK Q School first) from the Q School Merit Table.
+If any players who earn a Tour Card for 2021 choose not to take up their Tour Card or are deemed ineligible due to DRA sanction by a deadline determined by the PDC, extra places will be allocated to players from a combined UK and European Q School Final Stage points list.

-The Top 64 eligible players from the Order of Merit at the end of the 2017/18 World Championship will receive a one-year Tour Card.
-The remaining qualifiers will receive a two-year Tour Card as their Order of Merit total will revert to £0 from January 2 2018 whereas the Top 64 retain their money won.
+The Top 64 eligible players from the PDC Order of Merit who retain PDPA Membership for 2021 following the completion of the 2020/21 World Championship will receive a one-year Tour Card.
+The remaining qualifiers (excluding the 31 players from 2020 Q School and 2019 Secondary Tour Orders of Merit entering the second year of their Tour Card) will receive a two-year Tour Card as their Order of Merit total will revert to £0 from January 4 2021 whereas the Top 64 retain their money won.

 Players who lose their Tour Card and then regain it immediately either by winning through the next Q School or through a Secondary Tour Order of Merit will be awarded a two-year Tour Card with their prize money totals reverting to £0 from the day their Tour Card was regained.

-If a player who qualifies for a Tour Card through being in the top two of the 2017 Challenge or Development Tour Order of Merit is also in the Top 64 of the Order of Merit then he will receive a one-year Tour Card due to his Order of Merit position.
-His money from the previous year will remain valid and his Tour Card place will pass to the next highest ranked unqualified player from the 2017 Challenge or Development Tour Order of Merit.
+If a player who qualifies for a Tour Card through being in the top two of the 2020 Challenge or Development Tour Order of Merit is also in the Top 64 of the Order of Merit then they will receive a one-year Tour Card due to their Order of Merit position.
+Their money from the previous year will remain valid and their Tour Card place will pass to the next highest ranked unqualified player from the 2020 Challenge or Development Tour Order of Merit.

-If a player is in the top two of both the Challenge and Development Tour Orders of Merit then the Challenge Tour shall take priority and any further places shall pass down the Development Tour Order of Merit.
+NOTE: From the start of 2022, if a player is in the top two of both the 2021 Challenge and Development Tour Orders of Merit then the Development Tour shall take priority and any further places shall pass down the Challenge Tour Order of Merit.

 All Players Championship Events will have a 128-player draw.
 In instances where the number of Full Members entering a Players Championship Event does not reach 128, Associate Member entries shall then be accepted in order of Challenge Tour Order of Merit position as of the Event entry deadline to make the total number of entries up to 128.